ilmheg/MultiAssist/README.md

 Essentially everything good in this project comes from Perchbird's work, everything bad in this project is probably by me.

 Using **Blender**?
 Consider checking out [0ceal0t's BlenderAssist](https://github.com/0ceal0t/BlenderAssist)!
 Another tool that utilizes animassist and fbx2havok to achieve similar things to this project, in a Blender addon!
-You may want to use MultiAssist in conjunction with BlenderAssist if you are editing existing animations, otherwise BlenderAssist is simply better and cuts out a few steps.

 # Table of Contents
 - [Prerequisites](#prerequisites)